Jennifer Aniston's Reaction During Brad Pitt's 2020 Golden Globes Speech Will Make You Swoon

 And while many of the 56-year-old icon's peers couldn't help but cheer him on throughout his acceptance speech, it was the Friends alum's reaction that really captured our attention.

-During Pitt's speech, he not only thanked the stand-out nominees in his category, which included Tom Hanks, Anthony Hopkins, Al Pacino and Joe Pesci, but he took a moment to pay tribute to writer-director Quentin Tarantinoand his co-star, Leo.
+During Pitt's speech, he not only thanked the stand-out nominees in his category, which included Hanks, Anthony Hopkins, Al Pacino and Joe Pesci, but he took a moment to pay tribute to writer-director Quentin Tarantinoand his co-star, Leo.

 NBC